 He has agreed that the US should regard Russia as an adversary if it continues on its current course in Ukraine and other former Soviet states.

-On the question of Taliban bounties, he has promised to reconsider the evidence and has stated that “Putin will be confronted and we’ll impose serious costs on Russia."
+On the question of bounties allegedly offered by the Taliban for killing American soldiers, he has promised to reconsider the evidence and has stated that “Putin will be confronted and we’ll impose serious costs on Russia."

 If elected, Biden would aim to restart nuclear talks and rejoin the Iran nuclear deal, if Tehran resumes full compliance.